"Cornishware" Ruffled Shopping Bag

 cornishware.jpg

-I love Cornishware, so much that I have a pinterest board dedicated to it!
-When I was little we went to Cornwall most years on holiday and I remember visiting a pottery factory, maybe that's why.
+Are you familiar with Cornishware pottery?
+I love it, so much that I have a pinterest board dedicated to it!
+When I was little we went to Cornwall most years on holiday and I remember visiting a pottery factory, maybe that's why I like it so much.

 I had a few strips of fabric left and had just seen a lovely little flower by Emily from Jones Design Company so decided to give it a go.